cool-robot-pals/getreadyfor/README.md

 1. Clone this repo

 2. Run `npm install` to get all the dependencies.
 This will take a while.
-Go sit around and pretend to negotiate a deal while you wait.
+While you wait, talk about how you're negotiating a better deal for Britain with the person closest to you.

 3. Run `node` and you should get a link to `http://localhost:3000`, showing a massive disappointment.
 Browser support is very flaky.